-Reiner Hartenstein is currently a Professor of CS&E at TU Kaiserslautern.
-He received all his academic degrees from the Electrical Engineering Department at Karlsruhe University, where he later became an Associate Professor of Computer Science.
-Before joining Kaiserslautern, he has worked in character recognition, image processing, computer architecture, microprogramming, and hardware description languages.
-At Kaiserslautern he worked on computer structures, high level hardware description languages, and on VLSI design methods and tools.
-In 1983 he was founder of the German Mead-&-Conway-style German multiuniversity E.I.S.project.
-Since about 20 years, he has worked on reconfigurable computing and related compilation techniques.
+Dr. Reiner Hartenstein currently is professor of CS&E at TU Kaiserslautern.
+He received all his academic degrees from the EE Department at Karlsruhe University, where he later became Associate Professor of Computer Science.
+Before joining Kaiserslautern he has worked in character recognition, image processing, computer architecture, microprogramming, and hardware description languages.
+At Kaiserslautern he worked on computer structures, high level hardware description languages and on VLSI design methods and tools.
+In 1983 he was founder of the German Mead-&-Conway-style German multi-university E.I.S.project.
+Since about 20 years he has worked on reconfigurable computing and related compilation techniques.
 The achievements of his group have been supported by various funding agencies.
-During the 1980s the EU has spent more than 100 million $ for an international consortium developing a VLSI CAD framework around his hardware language KARL.
-Professor Hartenstein, IEEE fellow, SDPS fellow, and FPL fellow, has organized numerous international conferences and has founded 2 succesful international conference series.
-Many times Professor Hartenstein has been invited to international conferences as an invited speaker, keynote speaker, embedded tutorial speaker, and as a panelist.
-He has authored, coauthored, or coedited 14 books and more than 400 papers.
+During the 80ies the EU has spent more than 100 mio $ for an international consortium developing a VLSI CAD framework around his hardware language KARL.
+Prof. Hartenstein, IEEE fellow, SDPS fellow, and FPL fellow, has organized numerous international conferences and has founded 2 succesful international conference series.
+Many times Prof. Hartenstein has been invited to international conferences as an invited speaker, keynote speaker, embedded tutorial speaker, and as a panelist.
+He has authored, co-authored or co-edited 14 books and more than 400 papers.